60+ Discounts, Health Care Resources, and Helpful Programs for People with Disabilities

-Government health insurance for the disabled
+Government health insurance & insurance products for the disabled

 First, let’s talk about people with Social Security benefits.
-If you receive SSDI, it’s likely that you have or can eventually get coverage through Medicare, a free or low-cost health insurance program that is available to people over 65 who have paid taxes into the program and people with disabilities.
+If you receive SSDI, it’s likely that you have or can eventually get coverage through Medicare, a low-cost health insurance program that is available to people over 65 who have paid taxes into the program and people with disabilities.

 However, there is a 24-month waiting period from the time you qualify before your Medicare coverage begins.
 If you’re in that waiting period, you may be able to sign up for Medicaid another free or low-cost government insurance program.

 If you receive SSI, your insurance coverage will vary based on the state where you live.
 In some states, you may automatically be enrolled in Medicaid when you qualify for SSI.

 In other states, you are guaranteed to qualify for Medicaid, but you still have to apply for it.
 And, in a few states, you’re not guaranteed eligibility, but are still likely to receive Medicaid.
 Check here to find out the rules where you live.

 If you don’t receive either of these benefits, but still meet the definition of disability by SSI standards, you might still be able to get access to Medicaid.
 This may be your situation if you qualify as disabled, but make too much income to receive SSI.